rmcclosk/thesis/reading/todo/list.md

 Review paper of viral phylodynamics.

-## robinson2013dynamics
+## robinson2012dynamics

-Effect of contact network structure on phylogeny shape.
+Relationship between aggregated and instantaneous contact networks, and a way to simulate realistic (based on a demographic survey) networks.

 ## hohna2015tess